Get my newest recipe via email:

 olives, capers and garlic for Olive Tapenade

 Six ingredients and five minutes.
-A quick pulse, pulse, pulse in the food processor and I get my shower.
+Give them a quick pulse in the food processor.
+(Affiliate link.)
+Serve simply, with crackers.
 Bring on the drinks!

 Olive Tapenade in bowl with crackers

-• Featuring ingredients from the region, olive tapenade is a specialty of Provence in France.
-Some recipes include anchovies and/or fresh parsley.
+• Tapenade recipes sometimes include anchovies and/or fresh parsley.
 I like mine simple, made with ingredients I keep on hand.
+Like this one with capers.

 Leave a Reply